 You can pursue an injury claim if a crash results from negligence.
 For example, you likely have a claim against a tire shop that failed to torque your lug nuts to the manufacturer’s specifications, causing you to lose control of your vehicle and crash.
 Belt, Bruner & Barnett Personal Injury Lawyers can tailor a legal strategy to pursue fair compensation.

-Contact our Alabama car accident attorneys at 205-206-5088 for a free initial consultation if you were injured in a crash.
+Contact our Birmingham car accident attorney at (205) 206-5088 for a free initial consultation if you were injured in a crash.

 How Belt, Bruner & Barnett Personal Injury Lawyers Can Help After a Car Accident in Alabama

-Belt, Bruner & Barnett Personal Injury Lawyers has represented accident victims across Alabama since 2002.
+Belt, Bruner & Barnett Personal Injury Lawyers has represented accident victims across Alabama for decades.
 Our attorneys have over 90 years of combined legal experience.
 Since the firm’s founding, our Alabama car accident lawyers have successfully represented thousands of clients, securing life-changing settlements and damage awards.

-If someone else’s actions injure you, our law firm provides the following services:
+If someone else’s actions injure you, our law firm can help you:

 If a car accident happens in Alabama, the injuries could disable you from working or participating in the activities you enjoy.
 Contact our Alabama personal injury lawyers for a free consultation to discuss your collision and the compensation you can seek under state law.